-Applicants are required to name in their application an outreach expert who is knowledgeable and skilled in recruiting students from priority population(s).
+Applicants are required to name in their application an outreach expert who is knowledgeable and skilled in recruiting students, and particularly those from tobacco priority population(s).
 This individual does not have to be employed by the CSU/CCC Institution and can be recruited from a different institution or the community.
-The Scholar Recruitment Coordinator may be someone with experience working with people from underrepresented populations, has direct experience within the community or has existing or demonstrated relationships that enable access to the community.
+The Scholar Recruitment Coordinator may be someone with experience working with people from tobacco priority populations, has direct experience within the community or has existing or demonstrated relationships that enable access to the community.
 The Scholar Recruitment Coordinator will implement and continually improve the culturally appropriate student recruitment approaches, and will be involved in co-managing the mentoring activities (see V.2.F).